Online Learning in MDPs with Partially Adversarial Transitions and Losses: Markov Regret

-\paragraph{Mitigating the $\varrho$ summation.} In the action-based algorithm, \textsc{Bias1} and \textsc{Reg} involve summing $\varrho_h^k(c)$ over all conditions $c\in\C_h$, which leads to a total contribution of order $(SA)^\Lambda$.
-In contrast, the sub-policy algorithm aggregates conditions according to their induced action sequence.
-As a result, the second-moment term in \textsc{Reg} can be bounded as,

-where the equality uses the fact that summing over all sub-policies is equivalent to first summing over all possible action sequences in the trajectory, and then summing over all sub-policies that agree with this action sequence on the trajectory; and $c(\vec{a})$ denotes an arbitrary condition in $M_k(\vec{a})$ (all such conditions share the same value of $\varrho_k$).
-The summation appearing in \textsc{Bias1} is handled in a closely analogous way to \textsc{Reg}.
-Thus, the summation is only over the $A^\Lambda$ possible action sequences $\vec{a}$, eliminating the exponential dependence on $S$ from this terms.
+The proof is deferred to Appendix~\ref{apx:subpolicy}.
+We provide here an intuitive explanation for why the exponential dependence improves from $(SA)^\Lambda$ to $A^\Lambda$, and in particular why the exponential dependence on $S$ disappears.
+Recall that in the history-dependent COM algorithm, the exponential dependence on $\Lambda$ arose, in the consecutive-steps case, from the $L_1$ diameter of the COM polytope, which scales as $S^\Lambda$.
+This behavior stems from the fact that each adversarial step contributes a multiplicative factor of $S$, since every step is treated as a separate ``connection'' in the COM representation.

-\paragraph{Mitigating the $L_1$ diameter.} In the action-based COM algorithm, each adversarial step contributed a multiplicative factor of $S$ to the $L_1$ norm because each step was treated as a separate “connection’’ in the COM representation.
-In the sub-policy algorithm, the entire adversarial block is represented as a \emph{single} condition component.
-Therefore, the COM only needs to assume one connection event rather than $\Lambda$ of them.
-As a result, every vector in the COM polytope has $L_1$ norm at most $S$ (see \Cref{lem:polytope_size2}), removing the previous $S^\Lambda$ factor in the OMD analysis.
+In contrast, in this algorithm the entire adversarial block is represented by a \emph{single} condition component.
+This significantly reduces the size of the polytope: every vector in the COM polytope now has $L_1$ norm at most $S$ (see \Cref{lem:polytope_size2}).
+As a result, the $S^\Lambda$ factor disappears from the OMD analysis, leaving only an exponential dependence on $A^\Lambda$.

-Together, these two changes reduce the exponential dependence on the adversarial block from $(SA)^\Lambda$ to $A^\Lambda$, and remove the exponential dependence on $S$ entirely.

-\subsection{Unknown adversarial steps}
+\section{Unknown adversarial steps}

 Finally, we show how to remove the assumption that the learner knows which steps are adversarial.
 We instantiate an inner algorithm for each of the $\binom{H}{\Lambda}$ possible choices of $\Lambda$ adversarial steps; exactly one of them, denoted $\mathcal{A}^*$, corresponds to the true set.
 The outer algorithm runs EXP3 \cite{auer2002nonstochastic} over these inner algorithms, and therefore suffers at most the regret of $\mathcal{A}^*$ plus an EXP3 regret that scales as $\sqrt{H^\Lambda K}$, as it operates over $\binom{H}{\Lambda} \approx H^\Lambda$ ``actions".